The State of Mental Health in Florida: When Your Loved One Needs Help

 6. How long does residential mental health treatment typically last?

-A typical stay ranges from 30 to 90 days, depending on the severity of the symptoms and the time needed to stabilize medications and engage in deep therapeutic work.
+A typical stay ranges from 30 to 90 days, depending on the severity of symptoms and the time needed to stabilize medications and engage in deep therapeutic work.

 7. Can someone with active suicidal ideation or psychosis be admitted to a residential program?

 You don’t have to figure this out alone.
-Speak to our team by calling tel:9543024269 to walk you through your options and to help you understand whether residential mental health treatment is the right next step.
+Speak with our admissions team to walk through your options and find out whether residential mental health treatment is the right next step for your loved one.
+Call (954) 302-4269.
+Destination Hope is located at 8301 W. McNab Road, Tamarac, Florida.